 Papaloko & Loray Mistik

-“Mystic Thunder”, this is the meaning of Loray Mistik, an exciting group which emanates from the hills and villages of the mysterious, ancient land of Haiti.
-Their music brings forward the truth of their traditions with rhythms played out on the drums like the sound of the mystic thunder of the Gods.
+Loray Mistik - or "Mystic Thunder" - is an exciting group that emanates from the hills and villages of the mysterious, ancient land of Haiti.
+Their music brings forward the truth of their traditions with rhythms played out on the drums like the sound of the mystic thunder of the gods.

 Vodou speaks to the heart of Haitian people, putting forth a message of social conscience and spiritual strength.
-It also typifies the music of the Lwa (the Spirits or Orishas) of Africa, with many songs bringing prayers to the 101 Vodou Nations that look over mankind and protect us all.
+It also typifies the music of the Lwa (the Spirits or Orishas) of Africa, with many songs bringing prayers to the 101 Vodou Nations that look over humankind and protect us all.
 In slavery days, Haiti became a melting pot of African tribes.
-With the new arrivals many tribal religions blended with a new rhythm created by Don Petwo, a Vodou priest, who combined the attributes of the spirit of Metal, Iron and Justice, Ogun, with Congo rhythms creating Petwo music.
-Rhythms of the already present Arawak and Taino Indians blended with immigrant African rhythms and the sound of Rara was born.
-As the popular folk music rooted in Vodou, Rara brought news to the people of the villages and towns and is also played in weddings, funerals, and all social events.
+With the new arrivals, many tribal religions blended with a new rhythm created by Don Petwo, a Vodou priest who combined the attributes of the spirit of Metal, Iron and Justice, Ogun, with Congo rhythms creating Petwo music.
+Rhythms of the already present Arawak and Taino Indians blended with immigrant African rhythms, and the sound of Rara was born.
+As the popular folk music rooted in Vodou, Rara brought news to the people of the villages and towns and is also played in weddings, funerals and all social events.

-The leader of Loray Mistik, Jude Thegenus, better known as Papaloko, is an artist, whose work is born through trance, the act of falling into a deep meditative state and then being possessed by a spirit whose purpose is to paint strokes of life onto canvas.
-At about age six, Jude began to study sculpture and ceramics at the Art Institute of Saint Jean Bosco and later completed his education at Lycee Antenor Firmin.
+The leader of Loray Mistik, Jude Thegenus, better known as Papaloko, is an artist whose work is born through trance, the act of falling into a deep meditative state and then being possessed by a spirit whose purpose is to paint strokes of life onto canvas.
+At age six, Jude began to study sculpture and ceramics at the Art Institute of Saint Jean Bosco and later completed his education at Lycee Antenor Firmin.
 Papaloko’s work can be found internationally in galleries, private homes, cafés, restaurants and nightclubs.
-He is currently putting the final touches on an eighteen-year project at Mango’s Tropical Café on Ocean Drive in South Beach, where he was commissioned to design a tropical atmosphere within the realms of his extreme creative talent.
+He is currently putting the final touches on an 18-year project at Mango’s Tropical Café on Ocean Drive in South Beach where he was commissioned to design a tropical atmosphere.

-Jim’s first love has always been live performance.
-During his show Jim combines hysterical comedy with masterful performances on the classical guitar as well as with heart-warming stories of the human spirit.
-Critically acclaimed as the “Victor Borge of the Guitar”, Jim creates hilarious antics from everyday life taking laughter to a new art form.
+During his show, Jim combines comedy with masterful performances on the classical guitar as well as with heart-warming stories of the human spirit.
+Critically acclaimed as the “Victor Borge of the Guitar,” Jim creates hilarious antics from everyday life taking laughter to a new art form.
 He’ll share his secrets for creating stage presence.